Cumulocity-IoT/cumulocity-xdk-agent/README.md

 When registering the XDK a config on an SD card has to be inserted in the XDK.
 Upon sucessful registration, i.e. device receives credentials from Cumulocity, the config value including the`MQTTUSER`, `MQTTPASSWORD` are written to the config file on WIFI.
 From then on the XDK can operate without an SDCard.
 Nevertheless in certain situations it is helpful to only change the WIFI settings and keep all the other settings.
 Then one can set values for `WIFISSID`,`WIFIPASSWORD` in the `config.txt` on SD and thus overwrite settings stored on the file system of the WIFI chip.
 The values defined in the config on the SDCard always take precedence.

+In addition to the above listed measurements the battery staus is send ervery minute.

 ### Operations
 The XDK can receive operations and messages initiated in your C8Y tenant.
 Operations to the XDK can either be issued by using: